 In computer terminology, ‘sync’ is defined as “the process of holding two or more versions of the same file stored in different places matched with each other”.
 ‘Sync’ is the short form of ‘Synchronization’.
 If you delete a particular file in a remote location, the system deletes that file in the local location.

-Sync Center is one of the prominent features in Windows 10 which allows your computer/server to synchronize the information of files connected in a network.
+Sync Center is one of the prominent features in Windows 10 and windows 11 which allows your computer/server to synchronize the information of files connected in a network.
 These files can be accessed even if your computer/server is not connected to a network.
 Hence, they are called offline files.

 Some of the methods to access Sync Center are discussed below: